animesh-workplace/GISAID_scrapper/README.md

 You also need to download chrome webdriver based on your operating system and place it in the directory.

-You alsoneedto make sure that the credentials.txt has your username and password exactly as given in the file.
+You also need to make sure that the credentials.txt has your username and password exactly as given in the file.

       - <username>
       - <password>